 Open assets for editing when you want to make changes and upload the updated assets to AExperience ManagerEM server.
 To avoid conflicts with edits of other users, use the app to initiate an editing session.
 Before you start editing, ensure that the asset does not have a lock icon on it, that is, another user is not editing the asset.

 To edit an asset, search for the asset or browse to the asset’s location.
 Click and click Edit.

 Use Toggle Check-out to lock the asset to prevent conflicts with edits of other users in both the following situations:

 Once you’re done making the edits, the app displays the Edited Locally status for the changed assets.
-All the changes saved to the assets are local-only until you upload the changes to AEM.
+All the changes saved to the assets are local-only until you upload the changes to Experience Manager.
 To upload an individual or a few assets one-by-one, click Upload Changes from the options for an asset.
-It creates a version of the asset in AEM.
-Using the web interface of AEM Assets, you can see asset history in the Timeline view.
+It creates a version of the asset in Experience Manager.
+Using the web interface of Assets, you can see asset history in the Timeline view.

 For best practices around collaborative editing, see Advanced workflow: collaborate on same files and avoid editing conflicts.